BeBaxxter/minecraft-core/README.md

 # What is my plugin?

-Minecraft core is an open source plugin that provides your server with some useful basic commands, events and functions.
-I will try to implement more and more features and events.
+Minecraft core is an open source template to create a minecraft plugin.

 # Which features are included?